 “Who did you find?” mom asked as I sat down.

 “Amandon Baker,” I replied.
 “The name sounds familiar, but I don’t know offhand where I know the name from.”

 “He was the first adult burial in the cemetery,” mom announced a couple seconds later as she looked up from her phone.

 “I’m not sure that’s why his name is familiar,” I laughed.

-“Oh, this is interesting,” mom spoke as she scrolled through her phone.
+“Oh, this is interesting,” mom spoke as she scrolled through the articles that appeared when she searched for his name.
 “Here’s an article that states he haunts the cemetery.
 His ghost was seen carrying his boots.”

 “Wait a second,” I spoke excitedly.
 “His ghost is seen carrying his boots over his shoulder?”